biennt/unitflask/README.md

 ```
 curl http://localhost:5000/
 ```
 Why i do this?
-Because i'm looking for an alternative high performance of usgi?
+Because i'm looking for an alternative high performance of uwsgi?